 MO: Oh, my God.
-Chocolate babka from gay bars is like comfort in a bag [laughter].
+Chocolate babka from Zabar's is like comfort in a bag [laughter].

-MT: Mine is going through cheese phases, but the port salute there makes me happy.
+MT: Mine is going through the cheeses, but the Port Salute there makes me happy.

 MO: Oh, god, anything in that store.
 Just smelling it [laughter].

 MT: I go there and I spend $100 on maybe 20 things.
 It is not of value for the money, other than the happiness factor.

 MO: Yeah.
 Oh, yeah.
 It's an experience.
 Absolutely, I'm with you 100%.
 It's totally expensive, but it does bring a smile.

 MT: Now, are there any charities or charity work that you'd like to mention?